 The major components of this delicious jade beverage are catechins which provide antioxidant activities, amino acids such as l-theanine and saponins.
-Matcha powder is also very rich in beta-carotene, high in B vitamins, ascorbic acid form of vitamin C, vitamin E, rich in flavonoids (vitamin P) and methionine S-methyl sulfonium (MMS). (eds.
+Matcha powder is also very rich in beta-carotene, high in B vitamins, the ascorbic acid form of vitamin C, vitamin E, rich in flavonoids (vitamin P) and methionine S-methyl sulfonium (MMS). (eds.
 Hara, Y., et al., 2017).

 Matcha has a high antioxidant action due to the elevated levels of phenolic content.
 The antioxidant content in matcha is preventative and can lead to a decrease in oxidative reactions by lowering the local oxygen concentrations and increasing the scavenging of free radicals in the body (Lorenzo, J.M., et al., 2016).

-It is the presence of certain amino acids that gives matcha green tea its umami flavour.
-L-theanine gives a sweet and savoury tone to the ground tea leaf.
+It is the presence of certain amino acids that gives matcha green tea its umami flavor.
+L-theanine gives a sweet and savory tone to the ground tea leaf.
 Theanine promotes relaxation and a reduction of stress.
 Unlike coffee or black tea that pumps up the body with caffeine, matcha brings about a feeling of alert calmness and awareness that is not overwhelming (eds.
 Hara, Y., et al., 2017).

 The theanine levels in green tea are dependant on the nitrogen content in the soil which is absorbed through the roots.
 Because matcha is made from tencha, a shade-grown tea, the theanine in the young shoots remains high as the hydration of the amino acid used during photosynthesis occurs far less.
-Tencha that is grown for Japanese tea competitions uses mackerel fish as compost to be able to nourish the tea shrub as much as possible and properly develop the theanine content in the plant, leading to a heightened umami flavour.
+Tencha that is grown for Japanese tea competitions uses mackerel fish as compost to be able to nourish the tea shrub as much as possible and properly develop the theanine content in the plant, leading to a heightened umami flavor.
 (Unno, K., et al., 2018).